Consensys/evm-dafny/VERIFICATION.md

 **for _any_ state of the EVM with more than 2 elements on the stack, and enough gas,**

 1.  the two sequences `SWAP1 POP POP` and `POP POP` lead to the same states (except for the value of `gas` and `pc`),
-1. the sequence `POP POP` is strictly less expensive than `SWAP1 POP POP`.
+1. the sequence `POP POP` is strictly less expensive than `SWAP1 POP POP`,
+1.  the `method` `Proposition12a` is a machine-checkable proof.

 ### General Case.